Droners

-Droners is a science-fiction action-adventure children's animated series created by Pierre de Cabissole and Sylvain Dos Santos, and directed by Grégory Leterrier.
+Droners is a French science-fiction action-adventure children's animated series created by Pierre de Cabissole and Sylvain Dos Santos, and directed by Grégory Leterrier.
 It was produced in France by Cyber Group Studios, La Chouette Compagni, and Supamonks Studios, and distributed by TF1.
-The series has 2 seasons, with a total of 52 episodes, with a runtime of twenty-two minutes, airing from 19 October 2020 to 30 June 2024.
+The series has 2 seasons, with a total of 52 episodes with a runtime of twenty-two minutes, airing from 19 October 2020 to 30 June 2024.

 Premise

 Droners takes place on an ocean planet called Terraqua, which is in 95% covered by water, with the rest being archipelagos and atolls.
 It follows Corto, Enki, Mouse and Oro, a drone racing team known as the Tikis, from the island of Nuï, on a mission to save the future of their archipelago home, which is being threatened by marine submersion.
 To save it, they must win the toughest drone racing competition in the world, the Whale Cup, where the machines are powered by eel-like entities called G.E.N.I.E.s.